 Unless you are riding a 1942 Harley-Davidson® XA (the only shaft drive Harley-Davidson ever made), you need to inspect your drive system.

-How worn are the tires?
 Do they still have tire tread in spec with what the tire manufacturer recommends, or are you the owner of sad balding tires?

-Check the front and rear brakes to ensure your brake pads are still doing their job and that the brake lines are in perfect working order.
-Brake pad wear that goes unnoticed can be dangerous!
+Check the front and rear brake to ensure your brake pads are still doing their job and the brake lines are in perfect working order.

 There’s nothing worse than having to drill out a bolt and go through the process of rethreading or sizing a piece because you overtightened or lost a part on the road.

-Check your air filter and all the nooks and crannies to make sure you are cleaned up.
-If there’s nothing else to be done, it’s time to give the bike a bath and a wax; that way, your pride and joy is gleaming on day one.
+If there’s nothing else to be done, it’s time to give the bike a bath and a wax; that way, your pride, and joy is gleaming on day one.

 Take to the streets with joy; it's riding season.